2008 Merrie Monarch Ho'ike Photos

 Edith Kanaka'ole Multipurpose Stadium on April 2,2008

-The Ho'ike is an invitational hula exhibition, the evening before the Merrie Monarch hula competitions starts.
+The Ho'ike is an invitational hula exhibition held the evening before the Merrie Monarch hula competitions start.
 It is free and open to the public.
 We found it to be very popular.
-We arrived at the stadium an hour before the start of the Ho'ike Hula exhibition and the line was already extended from the Stadium all the way to the Civic auditorium by then.
-People from all over the island and state had come to see the hula exihibition.
+We arrived at the stadium an hour before the start of the Ho'ike Hula exhibition and the line already extended from the Stadium all the way to the Civic auditorium.
+People from all over the island and state had come to see the hula exhiibition.

 Line to Hoike Hilo Hawaii 2008